christian-schw/www.christian-schwanse.com/README.md

 ![image](https://github.com/user-attachments/assets/06cb14ae-5ff9-4fdc-9bb4-1b088776bf55)

-The website has also been optimized for accessibility (multilingual, motion sickness, screen reader, ...).<br>
+The website has also been optimized for accessibility (multilingual, motion sickness, ...).<br>

 Example: Preventing motion sickness by allowing the user to set whether animations should be used or not.<br>